Gfrim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

 ## Task 17
+A script to Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+## Task 18